pootsbook/elmbark.com/about.md

 ![Philip Poots headshot](https://avatars3.githubusercontent.com/u/35313?v=3&s=200)

-I used to write Ruby, Rails, JavaScript and Ember, and I might still write that from time to time, but I’d prefer Elm.
-I’ve worked with and for the full gamut of businesses in my six year career, from one-man-bands, startups large and small, financial services, and a FTSE 100 company.
+My background is Ruby, Rails, JavaScript and Ember, and now Elm.
+I’ve worked with and for the full gamut of businesses in my six year career, from one-man-bands, startups large and small, financial services, and the FTSE 100.

 I’m currently taking a well-earned break from salaried employment and putting my money where my mouth is with a “learning sabbatical” (I keep telling people that software development would be more effective if we granted “learning leave” for at least a third of our working hours).
 I’d actually planned on taking a break, full stop, but then Elm came along.